 With the use of pigment inks and premium quality paper or canvas and displayed under the correct lighting conditions, prints should last 85-100 years without noticeable fading.

 Yes, you can.
-You can use acrylics on canvas or pencils, pastels or watercolour on paper prints.
+You can use acrylics on canvas or acrylics, pencils, pastels or watercolour on paper prints.
+Just let us know if you plan on over-painting a print and we can discuss how best to varnish a canvas print, or can supply you with some paper to practice on.

 It is not possible to create a 100% colour accurate reproduction.
 We will do our best to match all of the colours in your work but it will never look exactly the same as the original.
 Fluorescent and metallic colours are particularly tricky as these are outside the printable colour gamut.

-The widest roll we print on is 44″ (111.8cm) wide and 12 or 15m long.
-Therefore, we can print up to 105cm on the short side for paper prints, or 100cm on the short side for canvas, to allow room for the canvas to wrap around the stretcher frame.
+The widest roll we print on is 60″ (152.5cm) wide and 12 or 15m long.
+Therefore, we can print up to 150cm on the short side for paper prints, or 138cm on the short side for canvas, to allow room for the canvas to wrap around the stretcher frame.

 We are able to copy any size image and have had a 4m canvas in our studio at one time!
 For larger artworks we photograph the piece in sections to retain all the detail, before stitching the pieces together in photoshop.